Deepen your understanding of the importance of graphic communication and immerse yourself in the technologies that are changing the industry.

 All businesses and organizations rely on graphic communications to increase their effectiveness in communicating ideas, instructions, and concepts.
 A graduate with a media masters understands the value of information design and recognizes the many ways it can be used to positively impact the bottom line.
 In the media arts and technology program, you will learn to leverage emerging technologies to your advantage.
 With a management focus, technical expertise, and comprehensive knowledge of how to drive the graphics process from concept through completion, you will be an attractive prospect in a wide range of industries, including education, engineering, marketing, research science, human resources, public relations, and more.

 The curriculum concentrates on the latest technologies, processes, and strategies that allow students to employ knowledge of print, web, mobile, and social media workflows to solve communication problems.
 The diverse expertise of the faculty assures a breadth of relevant experience while educating students on issues and trends across the graphic communications field.
-The School of Media Sciences strives to be on the leading edge of graphic communications and give students the opportunity to address real-world problems within the industry.
-This program aims to create a collaborative environment where students combine course work with access to faculty expertise, staff support, and extensive facilities to extend their current knowledge base.
+The program aims to create a collaborative environment where students combine course work with access to faculty expertise, staff support, and extensive facilities to extend their current knowledge base.

 Plan of study